Ubiquitous non-Majorana Zero-Bias Conductance Peaks in Nanowire Devices

 To model our devices we perform 3D Schr\"{o}dinger-Poisson calculations that incorporate geometric and electrostatic details of the experimental device \cite{Woods2018a}.
 The calculations naturally capture the multi-band nature of the system and its highly inhomogeneous electrostatic potential, which turn out to be the crucial elements responsible for the ubiquitous zero bias peaks.
 The inhomogeneity arises due to device geometry, while disorder is not included in the model.
 A detailed description of the model can be found in the conjoint theoretical paper \cite{Woods2019}.

 First, we demonstrate that the model generates ubiquitous zero bias peaks, as seen in the experiment, by calculating the differential conductance \cite{BlonderPhysRevB1982} as a function of the $BG1$ voltage.
-The results are shown in Fig. \ref{fig3} (compare with experiment in Fig.\ref{fig2}).
+The results are shown in Fig. \ref{fig3} (compare with Fig.\ref{fig2}).
 At zero magnetic field (Fig. \ref{fig3}(a)), the differential conductance is characterized by multiple sub-gap resonances that approach or cross zero bias without sticking.
-At finite field (Fig. \ref{fig3}(b)), in addition to these resonances, one notices features that are confined near zero energy.
-Examples of differential conductance maps as a function of Zeeman energy and bias voltage are shown in Figs. \ref{fig3}(c)-(d).
+At finite field (Fig. \ref{fig3}(b)), one notices features that are confined near zero energy.
+Examples of differential conductance maps as a function of Zeeman energy and bias are shown in Figs. \ref{fig3}(c)-(d).
 In Fig. \ref{fig3}(c), we notice an in-gap mode that collapses to zero energy at $E_Z\approx 0.7~$meV, then splits at higher $E_Z$.
-A slight change in the gate voltage generates a low-energy mode that remains near zero bias over a large range of $E_z$, as shown in Fig. \ref{fig3}(d).
+A slight change in $BG1$ generates a low-energy mode that remains near zero bias over a large range of $E_z$ (Fig. \ref{fig3}(d)).